Sorabh Pant: Comedic style

 Pant's material has been described as "over the top", "manic", and occasionally "marginally unstable."

 Wayne Brady, for whom Pant has opened, has said: "He's the second brilliant Indian comedian I've seen, after Russell Peters."

 Pant's jokes take a dig at communities and involve a lot of sex – two things which he says work "big time" in India.
 He also does impersonations of communities, and some of his jokes are about women.
 Pant says, "I am a home-grown comedian.
 I have the Indian sensibility".
 He has also been working on a lot of material that revolves around politics and puns.

 The Wednesday Soul

-Pant's book, The Wednesday Soul, is a "fictitious and comic take on life after death".
+Pant's book The Wednesday Soul is a "fictitious and comic take on life after death".
 It was published by Westland Books.

 Personal life

-His sister is author Meghna Pant.
+Pant's sister is writer Meghna Pant.
+He is married to Iva Bagchi, and together they have two children.